 recognizes that the existence and scope of IGO jurisdictional immunity in any particular situation is a legal issue to be determined by a court of competent jurisdiction.

 The IGO Work Track has kept Recommendation #5 (regarding IGO jurisdictional immunity) at the forefront in its work.
 However, it concluded that a feasible and appropriate policy solution cannot be crafted simply by looking at that recommendation in isolation.
-Since Recommendation #5 is concerned with the outcome of a dispute resolution process where the affected IGO claims immunity from the jurisdiction of a court, the IGO Work Track believes it is necessary to first determine how and which IGOs are able to gain entry into the dispute mechanism in the first place, especially as IGOs may not own trademarks in their names or acronyms; in other words, concentrating on the end of the process only is not meaningful if the IGOs will not be in a position to ever use the mechanism in the first place.
-In this context, the Work Track:
+Although Recommendation #5 is concerned with the outcome of a dispute resolution process where the affected IGO claims immunity from the jurisdiction of a court, the IGO Work Track agreed that it should first set out to determine how and which IGOs are able to file a case under the relevant dispute mechanism.
+In this regard, Work Track members have noted that due to national State obligations under the Paris Convention IGOs may not hold registered trademarks in their identifiers.
+Accordingly, the Work Track:

 Considered addressing the jurisdictional issue presented by Recommendation #5 by proposing that IGOs be exempt from the current requirement to agree to a Mutual Jurisdiction (as defined by the Uniform Domain Name Dispute Resolution Policy), as indicated in Recommendation 2A.